What is information, advice and guidance (IAG)?

 Our full range of careers information covers topics, such as:

-- employment, education and training including, job informationcourses
+- employment, education and training, including job information and courses

 - things that affect your choices for example, skills and experience, money and housing